jonaslindemann/ai_coding_example/general/latex_to_rst/prompt.md

-Convert the following file to rst documentation.
+Convert the bar1e.tex file to rst documentation.
 Use ^^^^ as the level of the section. tags should be implemented as:

 :purpose: